 Inflammation is central to the body’s ability to defend, maintain and repair itself.
-Its symptoms appear as redness, heat, swelling and pain, announcing a part of the body that is inflamed.
+Its symptoms appear as redness, heat, swelling and pain around the site of an injury.

 Heat and redness are signs of blood rushing to the injured area.
 Swelling is from changes in the small blood vessels that allow plasma to seep into the tissues.
 Pain results from the release of compounds used by the immune system to draw defensive support to the injured area.

-The inflammatory response is regulated by hormones which both intensify and dampen the response.
+The normal inflammatory response is regulated by hormones which both intensify and dampen the response.

-Chronic inflammation extends beyond the location of the original injury, and spreads to areas of the body which are healthy.
+Chronic inflammation is not the stable healing reaction, but is abnormal.
+It extends beyond the location of the original injury, spreading to areas of the body which are healthy.

 A broad category of inflammation related disease is autoimmunity.
 These diseases include Type I Diabetes, Rheumatoid arthritis, asthma, eczema, coronary heart disease, Alzheimer’s, Parkinson’s, ALS, and even cancer.